-- It reduces cost in terms of time, money and administrative manpower. - It is a speedy and convenient way of conducting research. - It gives room for greater accuracy. - It offers greater scope for interaction with subjects than could be possible in full or completes coverage of the total population.
+It reduces costs in terms of time, money and administrative manpower.

+It is a speedy and convenient way of conducting research.

+It gives room for greater accuracy.

+It offers greater scope for interaction with subjects than could be possible in full or completed coverage of the total population.